manasi1031/Hogwarts-school/README.md

 This has changed the look as shown on the mockup and has become responsive.

-- Gallery Page
+- _Gallery Page_

-Unfortunately I did not remember to take an image of the Old version of the Gallery page.
+Unfortunately, I did not take an image of the old version of the Gallery page.
 However, it was images all spread around the page and not aligned.
-I then tried to use the Masonary style from the Love Running project, but that too did not work out.
+I then tried to use the Masonary style from the Love Running project, but that too did not work out for me.

-Finally I referred to the W3schools gallery responsive section and used this as the basis of my code.
+Finally, I referred to the W3schools gallery responsive section and used this as the basis of my code.
 Its still not how I would prefer to have it final, however atleast it looks in a line formation.

 ![New Gallery view](https://github.com/manasi1031/Hogwarts-school/blob/master/assets/images/newgalleryview.jpg)